 "I knew I didn’t play well for Argentina but I wasn’t the only one," the 25-year-old told The Sun.

-While the Barca star rejected taking all the blame for Argentina failing to fulfill its potential at both the 2006 and 2010 World Cups, but revealed his sorrow in the aftermath of exiting both tournaments.
+However, he rejected taking all the blame for Argentina failing to fulfill their potential at both the 2006 and 2010 World Cups, but revealed his sorrow in the aftermath of exiting both tournaments.